Brothers of Destruction: Kane's debut (1997–1998)

-After The Undertaker won the WWF Championship at WrestleMania 13, he started a feud with Mankind, managed by his former manager Paul Bearer.
-The Bearer/Undertaker feud escalated at April's Revenge of the 'Taker: In Your House when The Undertaker launched a fireball into the face of his former manager.
-During the following weeks, Bearer threatened the exposure of The Undertaker's "deepest, darkest secret".
-At Badd Blood: In Your House, Kane made his debut and interfered during the Hell in a Cell match between The Undertaker and Shawn Michaels.
+After The Undertaker won the WWF Championship from Sycho Sid at WrestleMania 13, he started a feud with Mankind, managed by his former manager Paul Bearer.
+The Bearer/Undertaker feud escalated at April's Revenge of the 'Taker: In Your House event when The Undertaker launched a fireball into the face of his former manager.
+During the following weeks and months, Bearer threatened the exposure of The Undertaker's "deepest, darkest secret".
+Finally, at Badd Blood: In Your House, Kane made his debut and interfered during the Hell in a Cell match between The Undertaker and Shawn Michaels.

-During the following months, Undertaker refused to wrestle with Kane, while Kane attacked and humiliated The Undertaker on several occasions.
-He cost Undertaker a casket match against WWF Champion Shawn Michaels at the 1998 Royal Rumble and, after the match, Kane and Bearer locked Undertaker in the casket and set it ablaze.
-After 2 months of absence, The Undertaker agreed to face Kane at WrestleMania XIV, which Undertaker won after hitting Kane with three tombstone piledrivers.
-They met once again in the first-ever Inferno match (Kane's signature match) at Unforgiven: In Your House, which again Undertaker won.
+During the following months, Undertaker refused to wrestle Kane, stating he had promised their parents that he would never fight his own brother.
+This allowed Kane to frequently attack and humiliate The Undertaker on several occasions, as Undertaker would not retaliate.
+At the 1998 Royal Rumble, Kane cost Undertaker a casket match against WWF Champion Shawn Michaels and, after the match, Kane and Bearer locked Undertaker in the casket and set it ablaze, leading everyone to believe The Undertaker had been killed.
+After 2 months of absence, The Undertaker returned and finally agreed to face Kane at WrestleMania XIV, which Undertaker won after hitting Kane with three Tombstone Piledrivers.
+They met once again the following month in the first-ever Inferno match (Kane's signature match) at Unforgiven: In Your House, which again Undertaker won.

-At King of the Ring 1998, Kane and the WWF Champion Steve Austin in a First Blood match.
+At King of the Ring 1998, Kane challenged for the WWF Championship against then-current champion "Stone Cold" Steve Austin in a First Blood match, with the added stipulation that if Kane did not win the championship, he would set himself on fire.
 During the match, Undertaker interfered with a steel chair and nailed Austin with the chair, which helped Kane to win the championship.
-Undertaker formed a partnership with Kane after he later revealed that he intentionally attacked Austin because he didn't want his brother to be burned.
-Undertaker started a rivalry with Steve Austin, who later regained the WWF title from Kane while Kane and Mankind won the WWF Tag Team Championship.
+Undertaker then formed a partnership with Kane after he later revealed that he intentionally attacked Austin because he didn't want his brother to be burned.
+This led Undertaker into a rivalry with Steve Austin, who later regained the WWF title from Kane, while Kane and Mankind won the WWF Tag Team Championship.
 At Fully Loaded: In Your House, the duo were forced to team up together and defeat Kane and Mankind to win the titles.